Welcome to the Employer Help Center

 Q. How much can individuals contribute to an HSA?

 A. Contribution limits depend on an individual’s health coverage tier and are adjusted annually.
 For 2024, individuals covered by self‐only coverage may contribute up to $4,150, and individuals covered in other than self‐only coverage may contribute up to $8,300.
 Individuals age 55 or older may contribute an additional $1,000.
+In addition, members may opt to make an increase or decrease payroll deductions for the HSA throughout the year with no qualifying event required for such changes.
+This change would be handled at the Employer level via payroll processing.

 Q. What are the penalties for exceeding the annual HSA contribution limit?